 A bad connection gives the entire call a bad feeling, regardless of what is actually said on the call or what your resume says.

-These are becoming more common, it is a combination of the phone and in person rules
+These are becoming the norm now, remember that it is a combination of the phone and in-person rules

 Find a quiet spot

 Ensure you have a good connection

 Let everyone in your house or those that may interrupt you what you are doing and that you need this time undisturbed

 Confirm that you have the necessary software and hardware installed and working way before, not 1 minute before it starts!

 Dress properly, from head to toe, if you stand up for any reason (most likely not on purpose) you don’t want to scare anyone

 Project a positive attitude, smile, remember 70% of communications are non-verbal.
 They matter even more on video!

 Make sure you confirm the address, companies can be spread across multiple buildings in the same city